Keira Walsh

-Walsh became a first-team regular at City as a teenager during their 2014 campaign, playing a key role in helping the team secure their first League Cup.
+Walsh became a first team regular at City as a teenager during their 2014 campaign, playing a key role in helping the team secure their first League Cup.
 She stayed with the side for nine seasons (in eight years), briefly captaining them several times, and in March 2022 became the second player to reach 200 appearances for them; when she left to join Barcelona later that year, she jointly held City's record for number of appearances and set a world-record fee for a female footballer.

-She represented England for their age-group teams from the age of twelve before making her senior debut in 2017, for 2019 FIFA Women's World Cup qualifying, and starting as captain in a match a year later.
-She was named in the Team of the Tournament for the 2022 Euro.
-She has been described as one of the best midfielders in the world.
+She represented England for their age-group teams from the age of twelve, helping the under-17 team to fourth in the 2014 U17 Euro and being named in its Team of the Tournament.
+She made her senior debut in 2017, for 2019 FIFA Women's World Cup qualifying, and started as captain in a match a year later.
+With England she has played in four major tournaments: the 2019 World Cup in which they placed fourth, the 2023 World Cup that they finished as runner-up, and the 2022 and 2025 Euros that they won.
+With Great Britain, she competed at the 2020 Summer Olympics.
+She was named in the Team of the Tournament for the 2022 Euro, and is considered one of the best players and best midfielders in the world.